-Edward Sharp created one of the largest toffee manufacturers in the world.
+Edward Sharp & Sons became the largest toffee manufacturer in the world.

 Edward Sharp (1854 – 1931) was born in Maidstone, Kent, the son of a paper factory manager.
 He was educated at the local grammar school.
 He was a dedicated Congregationalist.